A Unified Approach to Interpreting and Boosting Adversarial Transferability: The interaction loss for transferability enhancement

-\textit{Baselines.} The first baseline method~\citep{pgd2018} directly solved the Equation~(\ref{eq:attack}), which had been simply termed the \textit{Baseline} (this baseline method for attacking was also called the PGD Attack, which was widely used for adversarial attacks).
+\textit{Baselines.} The first baseline method, the PGD Attack~\citep{pgd2018}, directly solved the Equation~(\ref{eq:attack}), which was widely used for adversarial attacks.
 Besides this baseline attack, the other four baselines were the MI Attack~\citep{mim}, the VR Attack~\citep{wu2018understanding}, the SGM Attack~\citep{Wu2020Skip}, and the TI Attack~\citep{dong2019evading}.
 Our method was implemented according to Equation~(\ref{eq:inte loss}), namely the IR Attack.
 Because the SGM Attack was one of the top-ranked methods of boosting the adversarial transferability, we further added the interaction loss $\ell_{\textrm{interaction}}$ to the SGM Attack as another implementation of our method (namely the SGM+IR Attack).
+We also used the interaction loss to boost the performance of the MI Attack and the VR Attack (namely MI+IR and VR+IR, respectively).
+Please see Appendix~\ref{sec:ir+} for details.
 Moreover, as Section~\ref{sec:explaining} states, the MI Attack, VR Attack, and SGM Attack also decrease interactions during attacking.
 Thus, we combined the IR Attack with all these interaction-reducing techniques together as a new implementation of our method, namely the HybridIR Attack.
-All attacks were conducted with 100 steps~\footnote{Previous studies usually set the number of steps to 10 or 20.
-Here, we set the number of steps to 100 together with the leave-one-out validation for fair comparisons of different attacks. } on the validation set in the ImageNet dataset.
-We set $\epsilon=16/255$ for the $L_\infty$ attack and $\epsilon=16\sqrt{n}/255$ for the $L_2$ attack, where $n$ was the dimension of the image.
+All attacks were conducted with 100 steps\footnote{Previous studies usually set the number of steps to 10 or 20.
+Here, we set the number of steps to 100 together with the leave-one-out validation for fair comparisons of different attacks. } on randomly selected 1000 images of the validation set in the ImageNet dataset.
+We set $\epsilon=16/255$ for the $L_\infty$ attack, and set $\epsilon=16/255\sqrt{n}$ following the setting in \citep{mim} for the $L_2$ attack.
 The step size was set to $2/255$ for all attacks.
-Considering the efficiency of signal processing in DNNs with different depths, we set $\lambda=1$ for the IR Attack, when the source DNN was ResNet, and set $\lambda=2$, for other source DNNs.
+Considering the efficiency of signal processing in DNNs with different depths, we set $\lambda=1$ for the IR Attack, when the source DNN was ResNet.
+We set $\lambda=2$, for other source DNNs.
 To enable fair comparisons, the transferability of each baseline was computed based on the best adversarial perturbation during the 100 steps via the leave-one-out (LOO) validation.
 Please see the Appendix~\ref{sec:loo} for the motivation and the evidence of the LOO evaluation of transferability.
+All attacks were conducted with three different random samplings of grids or different initial perturbations.